 Our objective is to show and act out God’s love for his creation.
 And of course, sometimes we fail, but we know that God loves to forgive those who recognise their failures.

 Normally we try to meet the basic needs of local people – of faith and of non-faith – by holding regular services, and by accommodating both happy occasions such as weddings, wedding blessings, baptisms (christenings) and thanksgivings, and also sad occasions, such as helping people who are saying goodbye to loved family members or friends at a funeral.
-Sadly, the Covid-19 pandemic has put a stop to all that.
+Sadly, the Covid-19 pandemic has changed how we do that and restrictions are now in place.

-So for the moment, as you go past the church you will notice our ‘Prayer Field’ with its knitted flowers.
+As you go past the church you will notice our ‘Prayer Field’ with its knitted flowers.
 Each flower is a prayer said or made by the person, young or old, who planted it.
-Please feel free to plant your own prayer flower.
 If you feel it would help you, we have a team standing by who would love to pray for you.
-Just send us an email to firstname.lastname@example.org in confidence and a member of the church will pray for you; maybe you will let us know what happens.
+Just send us an email to email@example.com in confidence and a member of the church will pray for you; maybe you will let us know what happens.

 You’ll notice that we use the term ‘we’.
 However, it is not ‘our’ church as it belongs to the whole of the Eldwick community, so it is your church as well.